Temple for Sri Anjana Devi-Sri Anjaneya at Sri Hanuman's birth place

 Anjanadri Hills and Sri Anjanadevi

 The apsara named Punjikastala made fun of Sri Mathanga Maharshi who was doing penance sitting in a peculiar posture.
 The posture reminded Punjikastala of a monkey hence she made fun of the Maharshi.
-Perturbed Maharshi cursed her to be born as monkey.
-When Punjikastala apologised for her action, Maharshi said to redeem off the curse she has to born as monkey and make penance towards Lord Siva and bore a child to help the cause of Sri Rama avatar.
+Perturbed Maharshi cursed her to be born a monkey.
+When Punjikastala apologised for her action, Maharshi said to redeem the curse she had to be born as a monkey make penance towards Lord Siva, and bore a child to help the cause of Sri Rama's avatar.

-She was reborn as a monkey and got married to the king of monkey by name Sri Kesari.
+She was reborn as a monkey and got married to the king of monkeys by the name Sri Kesari.
 According to Valmiki Ramayana, Kesari is from Malyavan Mountain and migrated to another mountain called Gokarna.
-As per the wishes of seers, Kesari the great monkey killed the demon named Shambasadana near sea-shore [Gokarna].
+As per the wishes of seers, Kesari the great monkey killed the demon named Shambasadana near the sea-shore [Gokarna].

 Jabali and Anjanadri Hill

-All these had happened during the period of Sri Ramayana, let us come to kali yuga and Anjanadri Hill.
+All these happened during the period of Sri Ramayana, let us come to Kali Yuga and Anjanadri Hill.

 Sri Periya Tirumalai Nambi

-Sri Ramanuja who himself is considered as incarnation of Sri Adisesha, claimed the hill on his knees in order to avoid putting his foot on the hill.
+Sri Ramanuja who himself is considered as incarnation of Sri Adisesha, claimed the hill on his knees to avoid putting his foot on the hill.
 Sri Periya Tirumalai Nambi after finishing his theertha kainkaryam at the temple came down with the prasadam of Lord to receive Sri Ramanuja.
 Seeing Sri Nambi at this ripe age coming to meet him Sri Ramanuja told him that he could have sent anybody younger (or, lesser) with instructions.
-Sri Nambi replied that since he could not find anyone who is lesser than him, he himself had come.
-Seeing Sri Ramanuja on his knees, he convinced that if he claims the hill in this manner, then ordinary devotees will not be able to brave to do the pilgrimage,and requested him to consider the same as bhagavat kainkaryam.
-Such is piousness and simpleness of this great scholar.
+Sri Nambi replied that since he could not find anyone lesser than him, he had come.
+Seeing Sri Ramanuja on his knees, he was convinced that if he claimed the hill in this manner, then ordinary devotees would not be able to brave enough to do the pilgrimage, and requested him to consider the same as Bhagavat Kainkaryam.
+Such is the piousness and simpleness of this great scholar.

 Thathachar and Akasa Ganga

-As stated earlier, Periya Thirumalai Nambi was performing threetha kaikaryam to Lord Venkateswara by bringing water from Papavinasanam falls for the daily morning pooja of the Lord.
-Even during his advanced age, the swamiji was doing the service to Lord Venkateswara by bringing water from Papavinasanam falls.
-The Lord out of mercy took the form of a fowler and stood before the acharya begging for water to quench his thirst, the swamiji refused to give the fowler as the water is to be offered at the feet of Lord Venkateswara's pooja.
+As stated earlier, Periya Thirumalai Nambi was performing threetha kaikaryam to Lord Venkateswara by bringing water from Papavinasanam Falls for the daily morning pooja of the Lord.
+Even during his advanced age, the Swamiji was doing service to Lord Venkateswara by bringing water from Papavinasanam Falls.
+The Lord out of mercy took the form of a fowler and stood before the acharya begging for water to quench his thirst, the Swamiji refused to give the fowler as the water is to be offered at the feet of Lord Venkateswara's pooja.
 As the swamiji was moving with the water pot the fowler shot an arrow at the pot for making a hole and drank the water.
-Acharya, Periya Thirumalai Nambi, felt sad for the act of the fowler and started going back to bring the water from Papavinasanam.
-Then, the fowler addressed the acharya "Thaathaa!
-Don’t worry".
-I will make a place nearer to the temple to bring water from another new falls." ("Thatha" = Grandfather).
+Acharya, Periya Thirumalai Nambi, felt sad about the act of the fowler and started going back to bring the water from Papavinasanam.
+Then, the fowler addressed the acharya ‘Thaathaa!
+Don’t worry’.
+I will make a place nearer to the temple to bring water from another new fall.’ (‘Thatha’ = Grandfather).
 He struck the spot in the Anjanaadri hill with His arrow and sacred water gushed out from the hillock.
-The fowler appeared in the form of Lord Venkateswara and told acharya Tirumalai Nambi to bring sacred water for His aradhanam from Akashaganga only.
-The acharya was happy and did the kainkaryam every day till his last breath.
+The fowler appeared in the form of Lord Venkateswara and told Acharya Tirumalai Nambi to bring sacred water for His aradhanam from Akashaganga only.
+The Acharya was happy and did the kainkaryam every day till his last breath.
 Even today the descendants of Acharya Periya Thirumalai Nambi are doing the theertha kainkaryam in memory of this Acharya.
-Acharya Periya Tirumalai Nambi then on came to be known as thathachrya so also his descendants.
+Acharya Periya Tirumalai Nambi then on came to be known as Thathachrya so also did his descendants.

-Thus by the sheer devotion and dedication of Sri Periya Tirumalai Nambi towards Lord today we have the sacred theertham, Akasa Ganga.
+Thus by the sheer devotion and dedication of Sri Periya Tirumalai Nambi towards the Lord today, we have the sacred theertham, Akasa Ganga.

-Sri Anjana Devi-Sri Bala Anjaneya, Akasha Ganga, Tirumalai :: courtesy: http://news.tirumala.org The penance done by Sri Anjana Devi in this hill had made the Lord to choose this particular hill to bring out Akasa Ganga.
+Sri Anjana Devi-Sri Bala Anjaneya, Akasha Ganga, Tirumalai :: courtesy: http://news.tirumala.org The penance done by Sri Anjana Devi on this hill made the Lord choose this particular hill to bring out Akasa Ganga.

 Temple for Sri Anjana Devi

 A small temple with the deities of Sri Anjana Devi and Sri Anjaneya was in existence near Akasha Ganga.
-It was stated in a note by TTD as: According to temple legendary, the holy waters from the Akasha Ganga were brought every day for Abhishekam and other rituals at the Srivari Temple at Tirumala.
-The ancient texts also mention that this location is also named as Anjanadri as it was here that Anjanadevi meditated and begot Anjaneya as her son.
+It was stated in a note by TTD: According to the temple legendary, the holy waters from the Akasha Ganga were brought every day for Abhishekam and other rituals at the Srivari Temple at Tirumala.
+The ancient texts also mention that this location is also named Anjanadri as it was here that Anjanadevi meditated and begot Anjaneya as her son.

-In the year 2014, the same temple had been renovated and Maha Samprokshanam was performed.
+In the year 2014, the same temple was renovated and Maha Samprokshanam was performed.

-The temple has Garbhagraham only.
-Since built on the hill there is small path for making circumbulation of the deity.
-The temple vimanam has stucco figures of Sri Anjaneya on all the four sides.
-On the enterence side is Yoga Anjaneya, left side Abhaya Anjaneya, back side Sanjeeva Anjaneya and on the right side Baktha Anjaneya.
+The temple has garbhagraham only.
+Since built on the hill there is a small path for making circumambulation of the deity.
+The temple vimanam has stucco figures of Sri Anjaneya on all four sides.
+On the entrance side is Yoga Anjaneya, on the left side is Abhaya Anjaneya, on the back side is Sanjeeva Anjaneya, and on the right side is Baktha Anjaneya.

-Devotees can have prokshanam [प्रोक्षण] with Akasha Ganga water so as to clean away the sins accrued so far.
-Have dharshan of Sri Anjana Devi the great mother of Sri Anjaneya and the mighty Sri Bala Anjaneya who gained the name as Hanuman.
+Devotees can have prokshanam [प्रोक्षण] with Akasha Ganga water to clean away the sins accrued so far.
+Have darshan of Sri Anjana Devi the great mother of Sri Anjaneya and the mighty Sri Bala Anjaneya who gained the name, Hanuman.

 Experience

-Have dharshan of Sri Anjana Devi and Sri Anjaneya the Hanuman in this serene atmosphere, feel the blessings of this greats sheath you – nothing more in the world is greater.
+Have darshan of Sri Anjana Devi and Sri Anjaneya the Hanuman in this serene atmosphere, and feel the blessings of this great sheath you – nothing more in the world is greater.

 KINDLY RECORD YOUR VIEWS